10 Extracurricular Activities to Boost Your College Application

 There are many great benefits to participating in extracurricular activities in high school.
 Not only can these activities teach you something new and help you build valuable skills, they can also lead you to make friends and feel a sense of community.
 Additionally, extracurricular activities are a great way to boost your college applications!

 With this in mind, it’s worth mentioning that you don’t have to overextend yourself or participate in a ton of extracurriculars just to get accepted into college.
 There are many extracurriculars to choose from, and by taking some time to brainstorm and reflect on your interests and passions, you can find an activity that you’re excited to participate in!
-To help you get started, here are 10 extracurricular activities you can start doing to boost your college application!
+Here are 10 extracurricular activities you can start doing to boost your college application!

 Join a club